 After screening the fake trailer at the local Brisbane Backyard Film Festival, the audience reaction was so good that Nic got to work on a proper script.
 A few months later, the four sat down and had the very first table read of the script.
 After seeing how much it made them laugh just from reading it together, they felt confident this crazy idea could work.

-The script was written with 99% of the cast in mind already, there were 2, maybe 3 roles that people actually came in to audition for, the rest of the cast were all friends and family.
+The script was written with 99% of the cast in mind already, there were only a few roles that people actually came in to audition for, the rest of the cast were all friends and family.

 The Director and Producer almost got robbed by homeless meth dealers while scouting abandoned locations.

 The trailer was used to fuel an online crowdfunding campaign which eventually raised around $5,000, the rest would come out of the Director’s pocket over the coming years, totalling to roughly $10,000 – $12,000.
 Basically there less than a micro-budget, considering production stretched out over 4 years.

 The crudeness and charm of the trailer resonated with people, and it helped to convince people to join the crew.
 The crew members with more feature film experience who joined the team helped make the process much more legitimate and organised.

 The only upside to having no funding, was that there wasn’t any sort of deadlines to be met, so there was nothing restricting the creativity and quality.

 After a few months of pre-production, location scouting, prop sourcing (it’s hard to find 80s props and technology, especially with no budget), principal photography finally began at the start of 2015, spanning over scattered weekends over a few months.

 Around September 2015, a rough cut was edited with temp music which totalled out at just under 50 minutes in length.
 Originally the goal was to have the runtime around the 30-minute mark, but after watching it multiple times and showing it to people for feedback, everyone agreed it could actually stretch out into a proper full-length feature film.